 Limit your intake of red meat to 4 ounces (about the size of a deck of cards) per day on average, says Dr. McTiernan.
 She also recommends avoiding meats such as sausages and bologna.
 “The chemicals that are used to process the meats have been found to cause several kinds of cancers,” she notes.

 Strive also to eat 10 servings of fruits and vegetables a day and minimize your intake of high-calorie foods such as sugary drinks, juice, desserts, and candies, as well as refined breads and chips.

-5. If youre at INVALID ARTICLE ID, ask your doctor whether youre a good candidate for chemoprevention.
+5. If youre at high risk of getting breast cancer, ask your doctor whether youre a good candidate for chemoprevention.

 Tamoxifen is approved for use in premenopausal women at high risk of developing breast cancer.
 “While the average woman should not take a drug to reduce the risk of breast cancer," explains Julie R. Gralow, MD, the director of breast medical oncology at the University of Washington and Fred Hutchinson Cancer Research Center in Seattle, "I would consider them for a woman whos had a biopsy that shows an increased risk for development of cancer."

 Studies suggest that exercising three to four hours per week at moderate or vigorous levels can reduce your risk of breast cancer by about 20%.
 Whether it's brisk walking, biking, dancing, or jogging, work to keep your heart rate above its baseline level for at least 20 minutes at a time.